 A project that led you to unexpected places?

-Cover Story, the final project for the Master’s degree in industrial design was a kind of experimentation at the extreme of the discipline’s scale.
+Cover Story, my final project for the Master’s degree in industrial design was a kind of experimentation at the extreme of the discipline’s scale.
 The project was a collaboration between Neil Nenner and myself (where our studio partnership began), a meeting point between visual communication and industrial design.
 We asked ourselves whether it is possible to take away a book’s essential qualities in order to tell a new story.
 Is it possible to separate the archetype of a book, its usability, from the materials it is made of?
 This led to a series of sculptural objects that examine the material relationships that make up a book, relationships between masses of paper and what binds them—an outcome that at the beginning I never would have imagined we could achieve.

 That’s easy, I would love to go through an entire sketchbook by myself without ripping out any of the pages and then eventually throw it away.